amcginlay/k8s-primer/content/023_set_up_a_service/_index.md

 TODO - inherit from - https://github.com/amcginlay/eks-demos/blob/main/doc/12-clusterip-services/README.md

-# K8s ClusterIP Services - because pods need to talk to each other

-This section assumes that your `echo-frontend` app is deployed and scaled to 3 instances.

 ### Using `nginx` as a "jumpbox"

 ClusterIP services are intended to establish dynamic communication channels between individual pods inside your cluster.